SITE PARTNER:

 Brisbane's Best Pools

-A Depression era tidal pool, a state of the art Commonwealth Games complex and the southern hemisphere's oldest baths are just a few of the great places to cool off this summer.
+A Depression era tidal pool, a state of the art Commonwealth Games complex and the southern hemisphere's oldest baths are just a few of the great places to cool off and have fun.
 Check out ten of Brisbane's best swimming pools for all ages here:

 Spring Hill Baths